Is Tashkent Worth Visiting? An Honest Take

 Stunning facades of ‘Mustakillik Maydoni’ metro, Tashkent ©Lifejourney4two

-The plan is to keep a security guard presence at each platform, which is already in force at existing stations.
-The guards must be an effective deterrent as we didn’t see anyone committing any misdemeanours.
+The plan is to keep a security guard presence at each platform, already in force at existing stations.
+The guards must be an effective deterrent as we didn’t see anyone committing misdemeanours.

 Maybe this is why the subways are without graffiti, which is a welcome sight.